samrwright/govuk-design-system/src/components/phase-banner/index.md

   name: "Phase banner",
   criteria: [
     {
-      text: "all page content can be seen when the Phase banner component is shown",
+      text: "make sure all page content can be seen when the Phase banner component is shown",
       anchor: "wcag-do-not-cover-content"
     }
   ]